m0bay/Rupee-Evolution/README.md

   - P2P 10500
   - RPC 11000

-A total of 39M Rupaya's were premined to swap the community's holding at [Block 1](https://find.rupx.io/block/1)
+A total of 35M Rupee's were premined to swap the community's holding at [Block 1](https://find.rupee.io/block/1)

 ### Block Rewards

-Find out more about our block reward & governance structure and percentages on our [website](https://www.rupx.io) .
+Find out more about our block reward & governance structure and percentages on our [website](https://www.rupee.io) .

 License
 ----